Internachi certified professional inspector

 Load Bearing Walls

 Contrary to some horror stories you may read of load bearing walls being cut down, in most modern homes the roof is constructed using engineered trusses, which generally do not require support (for the top level of the house only) aside from the exterior walls.
-However, In Nova Scotia only a structural engineer can certify a wall is not load bearing.
-There are lots of articles online about how to identify a load bearing wall, but it is not always that simple as an internet search.
+However, in Nova Scotia and most area of North America only a licensed engineer can certify a wall is not load bearing.
+There are lots of articles online about how to identify a load bearing wall, but it is not always as simple as an internet search.

 Plumbing & Electrical